moq-wg/moq-transport/draft-ietf-moq-transport.md

   the way the relay is managed and is application specific (typically based on prior business agreement).

-Relays respond with ANNOUNCE_OK or ANNOUNCE_ERROR control messages providing the results of announcement.
-The entity receiving the ANNOUNCE MUST send only a single response to a given ANNOUNCE of either an ANNOUNCE_OK or ANNOUNCE_ERROR.
+Relays respond with an ANNOUNCE_OK or ANNOUNCE_ERROR control message providing the result of announcement.
+The entity receiving the ANNOUNCE MUST send only a single response to a given ANNOUNCE of either ANNOUNCE_OK or ANNOUNCE_ERROR.

 OBJECT message header carry short hop-by-hop Track Id that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the Track ID